burkeri/FinalProject_MERN/README.md

 (login/ signup pic here)

 ### 2. The dashboard ###
 Upon signup or login, the user is brought to a dashboard page.
 This is the hub of the app and where everything stems from.
-Users will be able to create and manage goals from here.
+The user will be greeted to their profile icon, name and random inspirational quote.
+He/she will also be able to create and manage goals from here.

 (dashboard pic here)

+#### Each goal shows: ####

+(goal zoom in picture)

+1. An icon visualizing the goal
+2. The name of goal
+3. The (weekly) frequency of that goal
+4. The current progress of that goal (visually represented as text and a progress bar)
+5. A delete button to remove the goal

 ### 3. Goal creation ###
-Text here
+Upon clicking the "Add goal" button, the user is taken to a simple form to fill out the details of the goal in mind.
+We don't want to bog down the user with too many details, so the user is asked to fill out the bare minimum for convenience/ simplicity.
+Details will be added later.

 (goal creation pic)

 ### 4. Finishing a goal ###
-Text here
+Once the user wants to finish a goal, it is as simple as pressing the "Finish" button of the goal.
+This will update the progress of the goal and the user can see the progress bar increasing.

 (finish goal gif)